Dear SaaStr: Does It Make Sense to Have Post-Sales Functions Report into Sales?

 Because most great VPs of Sales are closers.
 They want to close, and move on.
 And close another one.
 Managing support, customer success, any part of post-sales is a distraction.
 And one that keeps her away from hitting her ARR or bookings quota.

-But often times, a good VP of Sales over time wants to own more, and become a bit of a Chief Revenue Officer.
+And yet … often times, a good VP of Sales over time wants to own more, and become a bit of a Chief Revenue Officer.
+They want “more” than just being a VP of Sales.

 But to do that right — they have to hire a great VP of Sales under them.